You and Me (Lifehouse song): Chart performance

 "You and Me" debuted at number 92 on the Billboard Hot 100 for the week of February 12, 2005.
 It stayed on the chart for 62 non-consecutive weeks, and eventually peaked at number five.
 On the Billboard Adult Contemporary chart, the song debuted at number 29 for the week of July 23, 2005.
 It eventually peaked at number one after it stayed on the chart for 34 non-consecutive weeks.
 The song debuted at number 29 on the Billboard Adult Pop Songs chart for the week of February 19, 2005.
 After moving around the chart for 39 consecutive weeks, the song peaked at number one for nine non-consecutive weeks.
 Because of its success on the chart, "You and Me" became the number one song on Billboards list of the Top 40 Adult Pop Songs from 1996–2011 on March 16, 2011.

 On the Billboard Digital Songs chart, the song debuted at number 38 for the week of April 23, 2005.
 After moving around the chart for 31 non-consecutive weeks, the song eventually peaked at number three.
 "You and Me" debuted at number 37 on the Billboard Pop Songs chart during the week of May 21, 2005.
 It eventually peaked at number four after it spent 26 consecutive weeks on the chart.
 On the Billboard Radio Songs chart, the track debuted at number 74 during the week of May 21, 2005.
 It proceeded to move around the chart for 26 consecutive weeks, until it eventually peaked at number nine.
 According to Nielsen SoundScan, "You and Me" was the ninth top selling digital song of 2005.
 On May 19, 2005, "You and Me" was certified Gold by the RIAA for selling more than 500,000 units of the song.
+Throughout 2005, it sold 808,991 digital copies in the United States.

 The song also achieved international success.
 In Australia, the song debuted at number 30 on the ARIA Charts for the week of May 29, 2005.
 That later became its peak after it spent four weeks on the chart.
 On the New Zealand Singles Chart, "You and Me" debuted at number 39, which later became its peak after it spent only one week on the chart during the week of October 31, 2005.
 The song has also ranked at number 83 on Billboards Year-End Hot 100 singles of 2006.